-In the Mekong Delta, the high water table forced the Vietcong to rely exclusively on the land’s surface features for cover and concealment.
-Unfortunately for the Americans and ARVN, there existed no shortage of potential fortification sites in the delta.
-For instance, when the French built roads into the delta in the late 19th- and early 20th-century, they raised the roadbeds above the surrounding marshlands to facilitate the drainage of the road surface and to prevent the road’s inundation during the Mekong River’s periodic floods.
+In the Mekong Delta, the high-water table forced the Vietcong to rely exclusively on the land’s surface features for cover and concealment.
+Unfortunately for the Americans and ARVN, there existed no shortage of potential fortification sites across the region.
+For example, when the French built roads into the delta in the late nineteenth and early twentieth centuries, they raised the roadbeds above the surrounding marshlands to facilitate the drainage of the road surface and to prevent the road’s inundation during the Mekong River’s periodic floods.
 The elevated roadways presented the Vietcong with ready-made embankments for ambushing Allied convoys and foot patrols.

 Paddy dikes served the Vietcong too.
-Along the coastal plain, paddy dikes dated back centuries, to the period of initial Vietnamese settlement.
-Since farmers walked back and forth atop the dikes to get to their fields, decades of incessant foot traffic compacted the clay and soil used in their construction, making them impervious.
-During the dry season, when farmers drained the paddies and harvested the rice, the paddy dikes dried out under the hot sun, becoming as hard as concrete.
-For the Vietcong, paddy dikes acted as ready made breastworks.
-The Vietcong lay behind the dikes to gain protection from American or ARVN small arms fire.
+Along the coastal plain, some paddy dikes dated back centuries, to the period of initial Vietnamese settlement.
+Since farmers walked back and forth atop the dikes to get to their fields, decades, if not centuries, of incessant foot traffic had compacted the clay and soil used in their construction, making them as hard as concrete.
+For the Vietcong, paddy dikes acted as ready-made breastworks.
+Guerrilla fighters frequently set up defensive positions behind the dikes to gain protection from American and ARVN small arms fire.
 David Hackworth, who fought in the delta in the late 1960s, remembered, “…rice paddies themselves offered little concealment.
-But the paddy walls provided the VC good cover from direct fire weapons.
-The only way for a GI to get a clear shot at Charley was to scale the dike and hope he wouldn’t get blown away….”
+But the paddy walls provided the VC good cover from direct fire weapons.”

-Tall trees served the Vietcong as well.
-Vietcong snipers climbed jungle trees, tied themselves with a piece of rope to a large branch, and waited for the arrival of Allied troops.
+The Vietnamese jungle aided the Vietcong too.
+Insurgents climbed tall jungle trees, tied themselves with a piece of rope to a large branch, and waited for the arrival of Allied troops.
 High up in the branches, the Vietcong possessed excellent fields of fire, while the tree’s leaves concealed their locations.
-In November 1965, at LZ X-Ray in the Ia Drang Valley, American troops expressed surprise when they learned that the Vietcong were high up in the surrounding trees.
+In November 1965, at LZ X-Ray in the Ia Drang Valley, American troops expressed surprise when they learned that the Vietcong were shooting down on them from the trees.
 Infantryman Dennis Deal recalled, “I saw Platoon Sergeant [Leroy] Williams shoot into a tree: a weapon fell but the body didn’t.
 It was roped into the treetop.”
 Two years later, Vietcong sharpshooters utilized trees to deadly effect against the soldiers of Lt.
 Col. Terry Allen’s battalion at the Battle of Ong Thanh.

-Vietcong fighters even hid under haystacks, waiting there until the Americans came into rifle range.
+Vietcong fighters even hid under haystacks, waiting beneath the piles of straw until the Americans came within rifle range.
 S.L.A.
 Marshall wrote of an incident in Binh Dinh Province, “The killing fire that downed Second Platoon had come from under the haystacks.
 They were mere camouflage, topping off three concrete bunkers, fixed with fire slots…Not one thing in the field had indicated the existence of a military position anywhere nearby…The appearance of innocence had deceived the platoon completely.”
-Haystacks were also known to cover the entrances to tunnel complexes.
+Occasionally, haystacks covered the entrances to tunnel complexes.

 What is apparent from the accounts of Downs, Hackworth, Marshall, and others is that in Vietcong territory nearly every feature of the South Vietnamese landscape had a potential military purpose.
 David Halberstam, although writing of the Mekong Delta, could have been discussing all of South Vietnam when he penned, “The whole countryside is a natural hiding place….”

 Besides offering the guerrillas a natural hiding place, weapons and ammunition could be hidden almost anywhere in the South Vietnamese countryside – as long as the materials had been sealed in waterproof containers.
-The Vietcong hid rifles and handguns under the thatch of roofs, buried hand-grenades in bins of rice, and placed belts of machine-gun ammunition in the walls of huts.
-Vietcong fighters placed ammunition in water-tight containers and then lowered the ammo to the bottom of a village well.
-Beneath several feet of water, the ammunition remained out of sight until the time came to retrieve it.
+The Vietcong hid rifles and pistols under the thatch of roofs, buried hand grenades in bins of rice, and placed belts of machine-gun ammunition in the walls of huts.
+Sometimes the insurgents packed ammunition in a water-tight container and then lowered the container to the bottom of a village well, where it would remain out of sight until the time came to retrieve it.